Elizabeth Zwamborn

 Current Research Focus

 I am in the late stages of my doctoral degree!
-After conducting fieldwork from 2018-2021, I have been busy analyzing drone footage and asking questions about how long-finned pilot whales make collective diving decisions, how synchrony works within a group, and how the spatial arrangement of whales within a group changes across behaviours.
+After conducting fieldwork from 2018-2021, I have been busy analyzing drone footage and asking questions about how long-finned pilot whales make collective diving decisions, how synchrony works within a group, and how the spatial arrangement of whales within a group changes across social contexts.

 Past Research